espdesign/elastiCLIty/README.md

 #  elastiCLIty

-elastiCLIty is a python script that takes an input (cardbank.json) to create a menu system, allowing choice of module to play creates a game to quiz questions from the chosen module.
+## elastiCLIty is a python script that takes an input (cardbank.json) to create a menu system, allowing choice of module to play

+## creates a game to quiz questions from the chosen module.

-main idea is to allow user to create custom json files to quiz themselves
+## main idea of the project is to allow user to create custom json files to quiz themselves

 #### For help formatting json
 https://jsoneditoronline.org/